-Aurelia’s research at The City Law School focuses on legal indeterminacy as a philosophical problem explored in conceptual poetry by Vanessa Place
+Aurelia’s research at The City Law School focuses on conceptual writing as a means for considering philosophical problems of law, focusing on the Tragodía trilogy by Vanessa Place

 PhD Thesis Title: Conceptual Poetry and the Violence of Legality

 Aurelia’s PhD research is focused on conceptual and experimental writing in relation to ways in which these practices can illuminate moral, political and philosophical problems of law.
 Her work centres on Tragodía (Statement of Facts, Statement of the Case and Argument, Insert Blanc Press, 2010-2011) by Vanessa Place, a contemporary American conceptual poet and criminal appellate attorney representing convicted sex offenders in the State of California.

 Conceptual and experimental writing, law and philosophy, law and literature.

 Aurelia Guo is a writer, PhD candidate and Graduate Teaching Assistant at The City Law School.
 Prior to joining The City Law School, Aurelia was Editor and Publications Manager at Arcadia Missa (London).
 Aurelia graduated with First Class Honours in English Literature from the University of Sydney, having previously studied law, history, politics and literature at the Australian National University.